Air Travel With a Pet

 Research airlines

 Choose an airline that allows small pets in the cabin or has a temperature-regulated room for animals in checked baggage (most do, ask anyway).
-Each airline has different weight limits for in-cabin travel, different prices for various crate sizes, etc. Check the "pet policy" sections of airline websites carefully and call them.
+Each airline has different weight limits for in-cabin travel, different prices for various crate sizes, etc. Check the "pet policy" sections of airline websites carefully and contact the airline directly.

 Research flights